 Is there a cost to join the program?

 There is no cost to join and most insurance plans cover the cost of clinic visits.
 Some insurance plans may require a referral before your visit.
 Check with your insurance company to find out about coverage and costs and if you need pre-authorization.

 How to Sign Up and Get More Information

-- There is a support team including specialists from Child Life, Social Work, Financial Services, Interpreter Services and speciality clinics.
+The support team includes specialists from Child Life, Social Work, Financial Services, Interpreter Services and specialty clinics.

 Useful Links and Resources